Skip to content

 just down

-If you prefer manual setup (or have existing deployments you'd like to use), copy .env.ml.example to .env and fill in the values yourself before running just up.
+If .env already exists, it skips what is already configured.
+Otherwise copy .env.ml.example to .env and fill in the values yourself before running just up.

 Services started: